Australia: University of Newcastle

 Academic Calendar: The university operates on a semester system with Semester 1 (our Spring semester) running from February to June and Semester 2 (our Fall semester) running from July to December.
 When thinking about their semester dates, it is important to remember that with it being on the other side of the hemisphere, their spring semester is our fall and vice versa.
 To view the academic calendar, please see here.

 Credits and Grades: Australian credits are calculated differently than in the US.
 A 3-credit course at UNI is the same as a 10 credit course at Newcastle.
 That being said, most UNI students take four courses to be considered full-time.
 Grades are also calculated differently.
-The grading scale is also different at Newcastle.
-Make sure to review this with your study abroad advisor prior to departure so you understand the differences.
+The grading scale and credit transfer is as follows:

 *per semester, estimated, will vary per person